iOT Enabled AI Waste Management Software Development for Smart Cities

 10%–20%

-Implementing a blockchain layer for incentivized reward systems, transparency, and traceability of recycling data.
+Implementing a blockchain layer for reward systems, transparency, and traceability of recycling data.

 6. IoT & Hardware Integration